beechfuzz/nweb/README.md

 &nbsp;

-# Features/Changes I've made:
+# Features I've added/changed:

 Action|Description
 -|-
-Change|Made the source easier to read
+Change|Made the source easier to read Add|`getopt_long` argument parser
-Add|`getopt` argument parser
 Add|Can specify location of log file
 Add|Can daemonize process

+&nbsp;

 # Compiling

 Just need a basic C compiler.  `gcc -O2 nweb.c -o nweb --static` should suffice.

+&nbsp;

 # Usage

     Usage: nweb [OPTION...]

     Options:
-        -d          Run in the background as a daemon.
+        -d, --daemonize        Run in the background as a daemon.
-        -l LOGFILE  Specify log location.
+        -l, --logfile LOGFILE  Specify log location.
 If option is not used, then log will be at '/var/log/nweb/nweb.log'.
-        -p PORT     Specify port.
+        -p, --port PORT        Specify port.
 If option is not used, then nweb will serve on port 80.
-        -r ROOTDIR  Specify directory where index.html is located.
+        -r, --rootdir ROOTDIR  Specify directory where index.html is located.
 If option is not used, then nweb will use the current working directory.
-        -h          Display the full help.
+        -h, --help             Display the full help.
+        -v, --version          Display the version.

     Arguments:
         LOGFILE   Full path to log file.
 (Ex: '/var/log/nweb/nweb.log') PORT      Port number that nweb will serve files on.
 (Ex: '80') ROOTDIR   Full path to the directory where index.thml is located.
 (Ex: '$PWD')

+Default values:

+Argument|Value
+-|-
+`PORT`|80
+`LOGFILE`|`/var/log/nweb/nweb.log`
+`ROOTDIR`|Current working directory